Turdaș

 Turdaș (Tordos, Tordesch) is a commune in Hunedoara County, Transylvania, Romania.
-It is composed of four villages: Pricaz (Perkász), Râpaș (Répás), Spini (Pád) and Turdaș.
+It is composed of four villages: Pricaz (Perkász), Râpaș (Répás), Spini (Pád), and Turdaș.

+Turdaș lies on the left bank of the Mureș River, which surrounds the village to the north and west.

+The Turdaș River discharges into the Mureș in the village Turdaș.
+To the east is the Sitiș stream, which separates the Turdaș and Pricaz villages.
+The commune is located in the central-east part of Hunedoara County, 6 km from Orăștie and 20 km from the county seat, Deva.

 Turdaș has been attested to in various relics found in museums in Germany and Romania.
 The first is a tax collector report dated to 1334, where in the Catholic priest paid one silver mark in taxes; the Germans in the region were Catholic until the 16th century.
-According to the report the village had 56 "smokes" or chimneys, i.e. houses.
+According to the report the village had 56 "smokes" or chimneys, i.e., houses.
 Turdaș is located in an area of Transylvanian Saxon settlement, and the village traditionally had a strong German population.

-This is the location of the Turdaş archaeological site, some 7000 years old.
+This is the location of the Turdaș archaeological site, some 7000 years old.
 The archaeological site was a large Neolithic/Chalcolithic settlement along the course of the river Mureș.
 It was first researched by Zsófia Torma.
 The sub-culture Vinča-Turdaș (a late, regional variation of the Vinča culture) is named after this site.
 Some archaeological culture layers at this site are contemporary with the site at Tărtăria.